hchenqide/ThesisNotes/chrono.md

 - during conflict analysis, invalid reason clauses are lazily discovered
 - assignments with invalid reason clauses are regarded as decisions
-- multiple decisions can be on the same level. during conflict analysis, decisions on the highest level: (so that learnt clause wouldn't be conflict itself (contains more than 2 falses on the highest level))
+- multiple decisions can be on the same level. during conflict analysis, number of decisions on the highest level:
-  - one: reassign negation on a lower level by learnt clause
+  - 1: reassign negation on a lower level by learnt clause
-  - two: one of them reassign negation on the same level by learnt clause
+  - >= 2: one of them reassign negation on the same level by learnt clause
-  - more than two: find another level, either reusing lower levels or allocating higher levels, and put two on the highest level:
-    - use a lower level: others reassign on the lower level, one of the two left reassign negation on the same level
-    - use a higher level: one of the two reassign on the higher level, the other reassign negation on the higher level

-- so all decision can be made on level 0, until there is a conflict then the level of second is increased to propagate the third
-- is it possible to use two levels only?

-reassign negation: (same level)

-reassign: (higher level)

-reassign negation: (higher level)
+- so only one level is enough, just keep reassigning negation?

+- an assignment comes from:
+  - unit clause
+  - reason clause
+  - decision or invalid reason clause
+- a normalizing invalid reason clauses during analysis can turn out to be: (this wouldn't change the reason or subsequent valid reasons, and analysis only care about reasons, not levels)
+  - valid
+  - valid, unchanged after propagation
+  - invalid
+- reassign/reassign negation on same/higher level wouldn't cause propagation